hasmukhlalpatel/useful-projects/README.md

 ## Blazor github repositories
 - [Blazor REPL](https://github.com/BlazorRepl/BlazorRepl) is a platform for writing, compiling, executing and sharing [Blazor](https://blazor.net) components entirely in the browser.
-- [Blazored](https://github.com/Blazored) Libraries and Components designed for Microsoft's Blazor Framework
+- [Blazored](https://github.com/Blazored) Libraries and Components designed for Microsoft's Blazor Framework, written by [Chris Sainty](https://chrissainty.com/aspnet-core/)
 - [Oqtane](https://github.com/oqtane/oqtane.framework) is a Modular Application Framework for Blazor.

 - [CarChecker](https://github.com/SteveSandersonMS/CarChecker) a sample application for Blazor which was presented at Build May 2020.
 [PWA's with Blazor On DotNet- channel9](https://channel9.msdn.com/Shows/On-NET/ASPNET-Core-Series-PWAs-with-Blazor)